 Before sending your proposal, it’s always a good idea to have someone review it, math and all.
 Have them check your material takeoff, and all math used to create the price.
 Also, be sure to proofread your proposal and check formatting to ensure everything looks the way you want it to.

-Finding the right job for you
+Finding the right flooring job for you

 In order to maintain a successful flooring business, you must always be searching for new work.
 PlanHub, a construction bidding website, helps you find new construction projects in your service area quickly and easily.
 Once you’ve found a job that fits your skills, use the steps above to write a winning proposal.